When you’re spearfishing, shallow water blackout is a real risk.

 I’ve blacked out once.

 We were winding up a long day on the boat, and I was coming up for a breath with a crayfish in hand.
-But it managed to kick itself from my grasp, and instead of keeping eyes on it and returning to the surface, I opted to cancel my ascent and chase my prey.
+But somehow, as I was kicking to the surface, the crayfish managed to slip from my grasp.
+And at that moment, I made an almost fatal mistake.
+Instead of focusing on it and returning to the surface, I cancelled my ascent to chase my prey.

 I woke up on the surface over a minute later.